rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-Now you have access to the Apollo Client instance to perform queries (and mutations) which will enable you to query GitHub's GraphQL API imperatively.
-What variables are needed to perform the prefetching of issues?
-They are the same variables that are used in the Query component.
-So you need to pass those to the IssueFilter component and then to the `prefetchIssues()` function.
+Now you have access to the Apollo Client instance to perform queries and mutations, which will enable you to query GitHub's GraphQL API imperatively.
+The variables needed to perform the prefetching of issues are the same ones used in the Query component.
+You need to pass those to the IssueFilter component, and then to the `prefetchIssues()` function.

 {{< highlight javascript "hl_lines=11 12 24 25 38 39 40" >}}
 ...